abhishek-7-singh/qwen2_coder_extension/README.md

 ## Contributing
 Pull requests and issues are welcome.
 Please open a discussion before large changes.
 Run `npm install` and use the extension host (`F5`) for development.

-## License

-Released under the MIT License.
-See `LICENSE` for details.

 ---

-Questions or ideas?
-Open an issue—feedback helps steer the next features.